LazaUK/AlexaGadgetKit-LegoEV3/README.md

 ```
 "Alexa, open robot dice roller"
 ```
 it will use **LaunchRequestHandler** to verify token provided by EV3 Brick.
 If successful, Echo device will verbally confirm interface activation.
-It will also keep handling events from EV3 Brick for 10 minutes as per below overwriting shorter system's default timeout settings.
+It will also keep handling events from EV3 Brick for 10 minutes as per below, overwriting system's shorter default timeout settings.
 ```
     let speechOutput = "Ho-ho-ho, Chappie's voice interface activated";
         return handlerInput.responseBuilder